Topics as Clusters of Citation Links to Highly Cited Sources: The Case of Research on International Relations: Appendix

+The selection is based on citation numbers in the expanded data set.
+Therefore it is biased towards the 239 IR sources used for data expansion (because highly cited non-IR sources could have less gain in citation numbers from data expansion).
+This bias has to be considered when results are interpreted.\footnote{The citation numbers in column \textit{cit} of Table \ref{e.tab.1} on pp.\;\pageref{b.tab.1}--\pageref{e.tab.1} equal the numbers of citing papers in IR journals only, i.e, without data expansion.
+There is a large overlap between the 203 IR sources among the top-300 and the 239 IR sources used for data expansion.}

-Table \ref{e.tab.1} on pp.\;\pageref{b.tab.1}--\pageref{e.tab.1} gives the top-300 sources highly cited in IR papers 2006--2015 in alphabetical order of the first author or editor (co-cauthors and co-editors can be found in the last column).
-The column \textit{cit} shows the numbers of papers citing the sources (cf.\;footnote \ref{fn:exp}).
+The column \textit{cit} shows the numbers of papers citing the sources in 2006--2015.
 The ranks in the first column are determined according to these citation numbers.
 Ties are broken by year of first publication, beginning with older sources.
 Ranks in bold numbers belong to sources classified as IR sources by experts.
 Table \ref{tab.top.300.distr} contains numbers of top-300 sources with regard to publication type and content.

 The oldest top-300 source is Kant's \textit{Perpetual Peace} (1795).
 There are two further sources that were first published before 1900 (von Clausewitz and Marx), and three in the first half of the twentieth century (Weber, Polanyi, and Morgenthau).